Magnificent Mile in Chicago in Cook County, Illinois — The American Midwest (Great Lakes)

 A north-facing view of the marker.
 At the bottom of these steps is the intersection of Michigan Avenue's lower level and South Water Street, where the Billy Goat Tavern can be found.
 The Wrigley Building is on the right, behind the flag poles of the Plaza of the Americas, and the DuSable Bridge across the Chicago River is in the center rear.

-The tavern is also no longer the journalist hangout it once was, as the neighborhood has changed significantly since the turn of the millennium.
-In 2004
+The tavern is also no longer the journalist hangout it once was, as the neighborhood has changed significantly since the turn of

-the Chicago Sun-Times left its long-time home along the Chicago River (steps away from the Billy Goat) and the building was razed and replaced by the 100-story Trump International Hotel and Tower a few years later.
+the millennium.
+In 2004 the Chicago Sun-Times left its long-time home along the Chicago River (steps away from the Billy Goat) and the building was razed and replaced by the 100-story Trump International Hotel and Tower a few years later.
 Then in 2018, the Chicago Tribune vacated its iconic home (the Tribune Tower, across the street from the Billy Goat), which was converted to condos.

 The original 1934 Billy Goat Tavern, referenced on this sign, was located at 1855 W. Madison, across the street from the old Chicago Stadium about 3 miles west of here.
 The United Center arena sits today on the tavern's original site, although another Billy Goat Tavern branch can be found about three blocks east at 1535 W. Madison.

-Photographed By Sean Flynn, December 5, 2023
+Photographed by Sean Flynn, December 5, 2023

 4. World Famous Billy Goat Tavern & Grill

-The sign to the left, above the main entrance to the Billy Goat, references some of the famous lines from the Saturday Night Live sketch that made it nationally famous.
+The sign to the left, above the main entrance to the Billy Goat, references some of the lines from the Saturday Night Live sketch that made it nationally famous.
 To the right, a sign advertises a "Reverse the Curse" party in 2016--presumably the one that finally enabled the Cubs to break the "Curse of the Billy Goat" that year after 71 years.